putbullet/Algezy/README.md

 ## Description

 The **Math Swiss Army Knife** is a Python script designed to provide a comprehensive suite of mathematical operations for students and math enthusiasts.
 This tool aims to simplify matrix operations, solve equations, and perform various mathematical calculations all in one place.
-It is particularly useful for those who need quick and easy access to mathematical functionalities without the hassle of dealing with complex libraries.
+It benefits those who need quick and easy access to mathematical functionalities without the hassle of dealing with complex libraries.

 ## Features